BobbySchell/Joint-Association-of-Genetic-Risk-with-Incident-CAD-and-Accelerometer-Measured-PA/Code Required/README.md

 >4.
 Creating the Physical Activity Exposure Variables.ipynb
 >5.
 Evaluating Polygenic Risk Score and Merging with Accelerometer Cohort and Pheno Cohort.ipynb
 >6.
 Adding Further Covariates to Overall Dataset.ipynb
 >7.
+Processing Covariates, Incident CAD for Final Dataset.ipynb

 *Code for Results:*
->6.
+>8.
 SANITY CHECKS PERFORMED AND RATIONALE DOCUMENT (and docs)
->7.
+>9.
 ANALYSIS CODE FOR RUNNING THE MODELS AND PRODUCING FIGURES AND TABLES (and docs)

-*SHOULD ALSO REFERENCE USEFUL RESOURCES USED TO HELP CREATE THIS
+>10.